9 Unbelievable Facts About Urchins

 The Flower Urchin, the most toxic urchin of the seas

-Toxopneustes pileolus, known to most as the flower urchin is the deadliest of all.
+Toxopneustes pileolus, known to most as the flower urchin, is the deadliest of all.

-As described in Guinness Book of Records, the flower urchin contains deadly venom, which can kill a human.
+As described in the Guinness Book of Records, the flower urchin contains deadly venom, which can kill a human.

-Its venom contains two poisonous elements; Contractin A, which can cause red blood cells to clot and can cause muscle spasms.
+Its venom contains two poisonous elements: Contractin A, which can cause red blood cells to clot and can cause muscle spasms.
+The other element is Peditoxin, which can cause anaphylactic shock, convulsions, and death.

-When a human or animal steps on, touches or brushes past the flower urchin, its “flower-shaped” spines will break or pierce the skin of the predator.
+When a human or animal steps on, touches, or brushes past the flower urchin, its “flower-shaped” spines will break or pierce the skin of the predator.

 This means that the venom can then enter the bloodstream.